 Skills-based volunteering is the donation of one’s time using a specialized skill, and it is one of the most valuable donations a non-profit can receive.

-At The Spur Group, we have decades of experience in marketing, sales optimization, people & project management, and time-to-market acceleration.
+At The Spur Group, we have decades of experience in marketing, sales optimization, people and project management, and time-to-market acceleration.
 We are poised to enhance nonprofit businesses through skills-based volunteering, and at the start of 2018, we felt a corporate responsibility to do so.

 What we did